 It is easy to guess that you know how to use a brand new washing machine or dishwasher without reading the manual, but consulting the guidelines is necessary for several reasons:

 You should find out if your home’s electrical wiring is good enough to support the new appliance.
 You may need to install a better circuit to stop overloading any existing ones.

 You learn about advanced features you would not have otherwise have known about.

 You learn whether the new appliance is OK for outdoor use or not.

 You don’t have the frustration that can sometimes come from trying to run a home appliance without instructions!

 Unplug Small Appliances in Your Home if You Aren’t Using Them

 You are able to prevent unnecessary energy usage by unplugging them when not in use.
 The reason is small appliances sometimes include LED lights, timers and other energy-draining features while in standby mode.

 Unplug monitors, TVs, modems, printers, internet routers, game systems, cellphone chargers and more to limit unnecessary energy consumption.
 But remember, it is a good idea to keep DVRs and similar electronics plugged in to not miss their background features.

-For extra tips on how to use appliances safely, or to call a local appliance repair company, please contact Philly Appliance Repair.
+For extra tips on how to use appliances safely, or to call a local appliance repair company, please contact Infinity Appliance Repair.
 Our technicians can fix all major household appliances!